 Modern men are chased by bills like ghosts.
-They pretty much live to pay their bills.
+They pretty much live to pay bills.
 When you subscribe to a service, you create a liability for yourself.
 You are now tied, a slave to your bill.
 Consider CableTV.
 Once you subscribe, you must pay the monthly price no matter if you watched TV that month or not.
 The day you unsubscribe, you lose everything you paid for.
 You cannot rewatch anything, nor can you watch the episodes you missed.
 In comparison, paying for just the product is better.
 If you buy a TV series, you can watch it anytime or not watch it at all.
 It gets worse when cognitive dissonance kicks in.
 Some justify consuming a service just because they paid for it.
 These are some soon-to-be addicts.

 Let me say it again.
 The subscription model leaves you with nothing.
 When you buy a music CD, you keep it forever.
 This is how people used to have music collections, magazine collections, and art collections.
 When you buy a service, you can no longer access your assets when you unsubscribe.
 It is a liability not equity.
 If you don't pay for the service, your entire music library is gone like it never existed.